Christ-Mind-Teachings/cmi-acol/_dialog/chap03.md

 Self of form.
 These are really not new ideas, however, but rather ideas of who you truly are birthed within the self of form so that the Self and the elevated Self of form are able to work with ideas birthed from the same source.

-3.9 Ideas of who you truly are, birthed by the wholehearted self in union with all, are the ideas that will allow new patterns to emerge and the design of the future to be created.
+3.9 Ideas of who you truly are, birthed by the wholehearted Self in union with all, are the ideas that will allow new patterns to emerge and the design of the future to be created.
 These are the ideas that replace the learned concepts we leave behind.

 3.10 You will notice that all of these ideas have in common a quality of oneness.
 Oneness replaces duality or contrast.
 You will be seeking now for replacements for that which formerly ordered your life.
 Thus we will speak of these replacements.

 3.11 That giving and receiving are one in truth is best understood by taking away the idea of one who gives and one who receives.
 If all are one, such ideas make no sense.
 This would seem to make the idea of giving and receiving as one senseless as well.
 In a way, this is true.
 Giving and receiving as one is senseless in terms related to a shared consciousness.
 Giving and receiving as one is not senseless, however, when that shared consciousness is occupying form.

 3.12 All ideas leave not their source, thus giving and receiving is an idea, as are all ideas, that exists apart from form.
 Giving and receiving are thus one within the shared consciousness of unity, which is the same as saying giving and receiving are one in truth.
 A shared consciousness is the truth of who you are.
 The elevation of the personal self, however, requires that this giving and receiving as one be shared in form.
 Yet the elevated form, which now represents the shared consciousness of the Self, is not separate from the shared consciousness.
 Thus giving and receiving as one is now the nature of the elevated Self of form, and what we work toward through this dialogue is your full awareness of what this means.

 3.13 Helping you to achieve full awareness of who you are is different than helping you to learn.
 As was said before, you know what you need to know.
 What we seek to achieve through this dialogue is acceptance and awareness of what you know.
 Acceptance is easily achieved through willingness.
-Full awareness in form of what has previously been hidden by the mists of illusion is the more challenging task.
+Full awareness *in form* of what has previously been hidden by the mists of illusion is the more challenging task.

 3.14 Giving and receiving as one has become one in form as well as one in idea.
 What this means, simply stated once again, is that giving and